Garni, Gerghard, Echmiadzin, Tatev

-Lady and I also visited Gerghard, another monastery that is considered to be one of the premier sites of Armenia.
+Lady and I visited Garni, a temple from the 1st century AD funded by the infamous Nero and built under Tiridates I. We also visited Gerghard, another monastery that is considered to be one of the premier sites of Armenia.
 The architecture inside and the nebulous of ‘caves’ leading to other rooms makes for a very interesting visit and it is easy to appreciate the significance of the monastery.
 Outside don’t miss the opportunity to buy gati (A delicious Armenian sweet bread).

 On another day I took a my transport of choice – the martshuka to Echmiadzin (A UNESCO world heritage site) is the centre of the Armenian church where the Catholicos lives.
 A holy city in Armenia, St Gregory is said to have had a vision of Christ descending from heaven and striking the ground with a golden hammer showing where the cathedral should be built.
 In fact Echmiadzin can be translated as “The lace where the only Begotten descended”

 In the cathedral relics from Noah’s ark are said to be stored as well as the lance that the Roman soldier used to pierce Jesus side as he hung on the cross.

 However it is important to note that both the Armenians and the Roman Catholics claim to have the lance.

 The one in Roman possession was once in the possession of the Patriarchate of Constantinople.

 The cathedral is undoubtedly the most important place Echmiadzin but there are several other important sites important to the Armenian church.